japila-books/spark-sql-internals/docs/physical-operators/WindowFunctionFrame.md

 | Description

 | [[prepare]] `prepare`
-| Used exclusively when `WindowExec` operator link:spark-sql-SparkPlan-WindowExec.adoc#fetchNextPartition[fetches all UnsafeRows for a partition] (passing in link:spark-sql-ExternalAppendOnlyUnsafeRowArray.adoc[ExternalAppendOnlyUnsafeRowArray] with all `UnsafeRows`).
+| Used exclusively when `WindowExec` operator spark-sql-SparkPlan-WindowExec.md#fetchNextPartition[fetches all UnsafeRows for a partition] (passing in spark-sql-ExternalAppendOnlyUnsafeRowArray.md[ExternalAppendOnlyUnsafeRowArray] with all `UnsafeRows`).

 | [[write]] `write`
-| Used exclusively when the link:spark-sql-SparkPlan-WindowExec.adoc#iterator[Iterator[InternalRow\]] (from link:spark-sql-SparkPlan-WindowExec.adoc#doExecute[executing] `WindowExec`) is link:spark-sql-SparkPlan-WindowExec.adoc#next[requested a next row].
+| Used exclusively when the spark-sql-SparkPlan-WindowExec.md#iterator[Iterator[InternalRow\]] (from spark-sql-SparkPlan-WindowExec.md#doExecute[executing] `WindowExec`) is spark-sql-SparkPlan-WindowExec.md#next[requested a next row].
 |===